vanilla-coding/prep-assignment/README.md

     - [x]  if '<<', '>>' button clicked, it changes calendar without refreshing page.
     - [x]  if page refreshed, it shows today's calendar.
 And today's date font colored red.
     - [x]  if page refreshed, Big DAY and DATE(today) which placed at center of the page will be displayed.
-    - [ ]  if specific date on the calendar clicked, Big DAY and DATE which placed at center of the page will be changed into the difference between today and this specific date.
+    - [ ]  if specific date on the calendar clicked, the difference between two dates(clicked one & today) printed below Big DAY and DATE

 ### Commit Message Rule